ig3/srf/README.md

 factor for Easy would be 3 (2 * 1.5), resulting in a new interval of 3
 days.

+### Determining which card is to be studied next

+When you study cards, the scheduler determines which card is to be studied next.
+There are two possiblities:

+ 1. a new card: a card that has not been studied previously
+ 2. a card that has been studied previously and is now due for review

+The objective of the scheduler is to introduce as many new cards as possible, without causing overload: failure to review all cards that are due for review.

-## New Cards
+### New Cards

-All cards are initially considered to be 'new'.
-Technically, this is determined by card.interval being 0.
-After a card has been seen, its interval is set to some non-zero value: the time, in seconds, until the card is due to be seen again.
+Cards that have never been studied are 'new' cards.

-New cards are presented if:
+A new cards is presented for study if:

- * Daily study time is less than config.studyTimeTarget, including:
+ * Study time is less than config.studyTimeTarget, including:
    * total study time in the past 24 hours
-   * average study time per day in the pas 14 days
+   * average study time per 24 hours in the past 14 days
-   * estimated study time in the next 24 hours
+   * estimated total study time in the next 24 hours
-   * estimated average daily study time in the next 5 days
+   * estimated average study time per 24 hours in the next 5 days
  * There are no cards due more than 24 hours ago (i.e. overdue)
  * Total new cards in the past 24 hours is less than config.maxNewCards
- * There is no due card or it is more than 5 minutes since last new card
+ * There is no card due for review or it is more than 5 minutes since the last new card was presented

 This regulates the introduction of new cards to maintain daily study time close to config.studyTimeTarget.
 If study time falls below the target, more